 As a general matter, all directors are expected to attend our Annual Meetings.
-At our 2012 Annual Meeting, all directors, other than William C. Crowley and Robert R. Grusky who were not standing for re-election, were present.
+At our 2013 Annual Meeting, all directors were present.

 Do AutoZone's non-management directors meet regularly in executive session?

 The non-management members of our Board regularly meet in executive sessions in conjunction with each regularly scheduled Board meeting.
 Our Lead Director, Mr. Graves, presides at these sessions.